chriskrycho/v4.chriskrycho.com/2019/a-healthier-calendar.txt

 One of the things I’ve found over the last couple months is that my calendar is increasingly *full*—full of meetings with this person or that team.
 This is not unexpected in an organization as large as LinkedIn, and I had a feeling I’d probably run into this as I transitioned from <i>new guy on the block</i> to <i>someone whose expertise people want</i>.
 That it’s happening means I’m doing my job: I am in a *leadership* role, and my team’s customers are other developers!
 It’s important for me to be a resource to other people.

 However, I am not a manager, and have no desire to be a manager.
 That means that it’s also important that I not *only* be a resource to other people.
 I also need to continue doing technical work myself, and indeed *growing* technically myself.
 It’s impossible to do that when each day is punctuated by anywhere between 2 and 8 meetings, often in no particular arrangement.
 Building software *well*, like most other non-managerial work, requires time to think and sustained attention to a specific problem.
-Even for relatively straightforward programming tasks, half-hour blocks with meetings in between just won’t do it.[^pomodoro]

 <aside>